Ukrainians in Poland: Refugees

 The recent influx consists primarily of women with children, whereas prior to the war, Ukrainians in Poland were predominantly employed in male-dominated occupations.
 Thus, there may be disparities between the available talents and the requirements of the labor market.
 This will necessitate a very high level of training and retraining opportunities tailored to the Ukrainian professional profile.
 Additional measures will be required to prevent threats such as workplace exploitation, abuse, and sexual harassment, which are to be expected given the magnitude of the phenomenon and the limited bargaining power of war refugees.

 In the short term, due to the uniqueness of the situation, tensions can be easily avoided, but they are expected to emerge in the medium and long term.
 Especially people using public services may experience a deterioration in the standard of living due to the presence of war refugees who will also be entitled to state support.
 A similar situation may also take place in the labor market, with possible adverse effects, particularly on the local scale.
 These risks should be identified, monitored and addressed through well-tailored public policies, including communication campaigns.

 Less than a month after the invasion, the Polish government established the Aid Fund, run by Bank Gospodarstwa Krajowego, which funds all actions and programs aimed at assisting and integrating Ukrainian refugees.

 In January 2025, Polish Prime Minister Donald Tusk supported proposals to reduce benefits for Ukrainian refugees in Poland.
+From 1 July 2026, Ukrainian refugees, including the elderly, were no longer provided with free refugee accommodation to encourage Ukrainians to return home after four years of support, or to support themselves financially.
+The cost of the support has been estimated at 40 billion złoty (£8 billion).